 The Doci in seasons 9-10 does this when possessed by the Ori, as does Adria on her own, both before and after ascending.

 Lyta on Babylon 5 has both a Glowing Eyes Of Doom mode when under Vorlon influence and a glossy black eyes mode when resisting (or influenced by) the Shadows.

-Buffy gets also a pair in "Primeval" as a result of the enjoining spell.
+Buffy gets a pair in "Primeval" as a result of the enjoining spell.

 Carnivŕle: Ben Hawkins sometimes has glowing white eyes when doing something seriously holy.

 Heroes: Isaac and Peter along with Sylar — once he steals Isaac's power — and later Matt, for no apparent reason, get glowy eyes when their in their precognitive trances.
 Ted, the Radioactive Man, gets glowy eyes when he's about to explode.

 In Scrubs, when The Janitor makes the grave mistake of saying a new attractive latina nurse looks like a "young Carla", Carla gets glowy eyes and conjures up a powerful wind that blows all throughout the hospital (in an obvious Shout-Out to Storm) and emits a high-pitched scream that breaks Dr. Kelso's glasses and shatters Turk into a million pieces. ("So that's why they call him Glassman!")
 This all happens in an Imagine Spot by the way.